The green o story

 Named for an early rancher, Paul Greenough

 It’s a Montana tale.

 On land that was a patchwork of homesteads, fields and woods, a scion by the name of Paul Greenough established a ranch here in about 1915.
-Unlike his father, a wealthy businessman in the mining and timber industries, Greenough wanted to be a rancher.
+His father was a wealthy businessman in the mining and timber industries, but Greenough wanted to be a rancher.

 After acquiring the original 3,800 acres, he stocked herds of sheep, cattle and horses.
 A man with a well-known sense of humor, Greenough decided to brand his sheep by painting them with a big green “O.” Years later, the town of Greenough was named in his honor.

 History unfolds here.

 Long before then, for centuries, the Blackfeet, Flathead and Nez Percé Indians lived and traveled through this area.
 They used the Blackfoot River as a transportation corridor.
 Later, fur trappers, miners and loggers did the same.
 It’s believed that Captain Meriwether Lewis, on the return trip of the Lewis & Clark Expedition, traveled through this land in 1806.